carbon-language/carbon-lang/mlir/docs/Quantization.md

 rounding should be according to the IEEE754 default of RNE (where hardware permits).

-### Converting between Real and fixed point or affine
+### Converting between real and fixed point or affine

-To convert a Real value to a fixed point value, you must know the scale.
-To convert a Real value to an affine value, you must know the scale and zero point.
+To convert a real value to a fixed point value, we must know the scale.
+To convert a real value to an affine value, we must know the scale and the zero point.

 #### Real to affine

-To convert an input tensor of Real-valued elements (usually represented by a floating point format, frequently
+To convert an input tensor of real-valued elements (usually represented by a floating point format, frequently
 [Single precision](https://en.wikipedia.org/wiki/Single-precision_floating-point_format))
 to a tensor of affine elements represented by an integral type (e.g. 8-bit